angie-chen55/angie-chen55.github.io/index.md

 <p align="center">
   <a href="#papers">Selected Papers</a> | <a href="#talks">Invited Talks</a> | <a href="https://scholar.google.com/citations?user=QbW4GSwAAAAJ&hl=en">Google Scholar</a> | <a href="https://x.com/_angie_chen">Twitter</a>
 </p>
 Hi!
 I'm a PhD student at NYU Center for Data Science in the [Machine Learning for Language](https://wp.nyu.edu/ml2/) group, advised by [Kyunghyun Cho](https://kyunghyuncho.me/).
-My research primarily focuses on understanding and improving how large language models (LLMs) learn from online feedback through the lens of training dynamics.
+My research primarily focuses on understanding and improving how large language models (LLMs) learn from <b>online feedback</b> through the lens of <b>training dynamics</b>.
 Recently, I've also become interested in the use of <b>LLMs for biological applications</b>.

 I have worked as a student researcher at Google Research on [streaming models](https://arxiv.org/abs/2205.00620) and at Google Brain on [evolution with LLMs](https://arxiv.org/abs/2302.14838).
 Prior to NYU, I worked as a SWE at Google and graduated with high honors from Princeton Computer Science.
 [Sebastian Seung](https://www.cs.princeton.edu/people/profile/sseung) advised my senior thesis at Princeton, for which I received an Outstanding Computer Science Thesis award.